-People suffering from high functioning anxiety disorder will come across as successful professionals with a relatively stable career.
-They always arrive early, meet deadlines, exceed expectations, etc. On the outside this looks absolutely normal, since we all crave professional stability and want to climb the corporate ladder.
+People suffering from high functioning anxiety disorder will come across as successful professionals with relatively stable careers.
+They always arrive early, meet deadlines, exceed expectations, etc. On the outside, this looks absolutely normal since we all crave professional stability and want to climb the corporate ladder.

 But as they say, looks can be deceiving.
 If you probe deep into their subconscious, you’ll find that they’re doing all this not out of the desire to excel in their career, but out of the fear and anxiety of losing out on their job.